rrwiyatn/rrwiyatn.github.io/_publications/1-stylemem.md

 # permalink: /publication/1-stylemem
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2018-03-05
-venue: 'International Conference on Cognitive Informatics and Cognitive Computing'
+venue: 'Published in International Conference on Cognitive Informatics and Cognitive Computing (ICCI*CC) 2018'
 paperurl: 'https://arxiv.org/abs/1803.01900'
 # citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---